LeThorgrim/LeThorgrim/README.md

-Hi, I’m @LeThorgrim and I code often.
+Hi, I’m @LeThorgrim and I code sometimes.

-Contact : Thorgrim#9999 on discord
+Contact : thorggrim on discord

 <!---
 LeThorgrim/LeThorgrim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.